 An impressive mixture of Fausses Côtes, circular graining, and sunburst finishes are used to decorate each movement.
 There are 112 total components, 20 of which are jewels.
 The maximum power reserve is 120 hours.

 Each case is crafted from stainless steel that has been coated with a black PVD treatment.
 This not only gives the watch a sporty appearance, it also protects the case from scratches as PVD is much harder than steel.
 The PVD finish is mostly matte, with subtle polished accents on the beveled case edges and lugs, and the crown.
 The case measures 43.5 mm in diameter by 13 mm thick.
 The lug width is 22 mm.

 From the dial side to the case back, the case edges are slightly tapered.
 The designers paid special attention to the proportions of the watch, resulting in a case that is both appealing to look at on the wrist, as well as being comfortable on the wrist.
 Not to mention the fact that they made the lugs and the articulating strap just right ergonomically.

 Armin Strom’s signature hour/minute display prominently displays the time, off-center.
 The openwork design allows you to see right through to the mainplate, and the multi-level construction gives the dial a three-dimensional depth.

 The Armin Strom Manual Earth is delivered with two straps: a genuine black alligator horn-back strap and a black rubber strap (pictured).
-Water-resistance is 50 meters.
+Water resistance is 50 meters.
 Limited to 100 pieces, with an individual number from 1 to 100 engraved on a round plaque on the movement side.
-The Manual collection comes is four variations: Earth (PVD steel), Wind (titanium), Water (steel), and Fire (18K rose gold).
+The Manual collection comes in four variations: Earth (PVD steel), Wind (titanium), Water (steel), and Fire (18K rose gold).